Wincenty Kadłubek: Later life

 In 1217, Kadłubek decided to resign from his duties as a bishop.
 He spent his last years at the Cistercian monastery in Jędrzejów, making him the first Bishop of Krakow to join the Cistercian order after voluntarily abdicating.
 This also made him the first Polish person in the Cistercian monastery in Jędrzejów, which was composed of exclusively French monks at the time.
-The fire of the Jędrzejów monastery in 1800 in combination with the turbulence of Polish history at the time makes it difficult to understand the remaining years of his life.
+The fire at the Jędrzejów monastery in 1800 in combination with the turbulence of Polish history at the time makes it difficult to understand the remaining years of his life.
 He likely continued to write the Chronica Polonorum into this time.

 Kadlubek died on 8 March 1223, retaining his bishop's pallium, buried in the Jędrzejów monastery, his remains were interred before the high altar of the convent church.
 His remains were exhumed on 26 April 1633 with his pallium found intact though his remains had become skeletal.
 Measurements were taken and it was surmised that he was of "fair height".
 His remains were moved to a new location before the high altar on the following 16 August.
 Kadłubek's remains were again exhumed and reinterred in mid-1765 and some were moved to Sandomierz in 1845 for veneration.
 Other parts to his remains were moved in 1903 to Wawel and placed in a silver urn.